MikunsHub/powersync/architecture.md

 4. The Transformed data is displayed on the screen, providing users with a clear view of the acquired and processed data.

-5. Basic metrics are tracked using Prometheus to monitor the processing rate of messages and number of messages received.
+5. Basic metrics are tracked using Prometheus to monitor the processing rate of messages,message throughput and error counter.

 ## Conclusion

 The architecture of the MQTT data acquisition and transformation project efficiently handles data collection from the AMMP MQTT Broker, transformation of the data, and finally display of the data.
-By incorporating basic monitoring and alerting mechanisms, the system maintains reliability and provides efficient logging and monitoring to ensure easy observability and aids integrity of the data going to the data processing pipeline.
+By incorporating basic monitoring mechanisms, the system maintains reliability and provides efficient logging and monitoring to ensure observability and aids integrity of the data going to the data processing pipeline.

 ---